veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/flex-layout-column.md

 - **wrap**- property specifies whether the flexible items should wrap or not.
 It has values such as nowrap,wrap,wrap-reverse,initial,inherit.
 - **fxLayoutGap-** This can be used to specify margin gaps on children within a flexbox container.
 It accepts integer value.
 Such as 20px, 5em etc.
 - **Layout Direction-** This can be used to specify how the children components of this component should be aligned horizontally.
 It accepts string values such as center,start,end etc.
-- **Perpendicular  Direction -** This can be used to specify how the children components should be aligned vertically.
+- **Perpendicular  Direction-** This can be used to specify how the children components should be aligned vertically.
 It accepts string values such as center,start,end etc.
 - **fxShow-** this directive allows developers to dynamically show the element.
 It accepts boolean values such as true or false.
 - **fxHide-** this directive allows developers to dynamically hide the element.
 It accepts boolean values such as true or false.

 ## Support
-### Devices:Android, iOS
+### Devices: Android, iOS
 ### Browsers:  Latest version of all modern browsers
- ### Dependencies version:
+### Dependencies version
  **Angular CLI version:** 5.0.0 +
  **Cordova version:** 7.1.0 +